This country-specific Q&A provides an overview to tax laws and regulations that may occur in Portugal.

 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
 And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?

-Recently, it has been approved the Legal Regime of the Central Registry of Beneficial Ownership, transposing Chapter III of Directive 2015/849 of the European Parliament and of the Council of 20 May 2015.
+In addition, the Legal Regime of the Central Registry of the Beneficial Owner was introduced by Law n. º 89/2017, of the 21st of August, which transposed chapter III of Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015, resulting in the creation of a public Register of beneficial ownership.

 What are the tests for residence of the main business structures (including transparent entities)?

-A legal entity is a tax resident if its legal seat or place of effective management is in Portugal.
+An entity is deemed to be tax resident in Portugal whenever its head office or place of effective management is located in Portuguese territory.

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?